Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 #### Transactional Workflows

-As the Fermat Framework runs on potentially unstable devices such as mobile phones, each Plug-in must be prepared to overcome the difficulties caused by a device shutting down at any moment and it must be able to complete later on it's intended job and never to leave information on an inconsistent state.
+As the Framework runs on potentially unstable devices such as mobile phones, each Plug-in must be prepared to overcome the difficulties caused by a device shutting down at any moment and it must be able to complete later on it's intended job and never to leave information on an inconsistent state.
 This is quite challenging but not impossible.

-Part of the solution is to make each Plug-in assume a responsability while they are handling part of a transaction on a transactional workflow.
+The solution is to make each Plug-in responsabile for the workflow while they are handling part of a transaction on a transactional workflow.
 So this responsability is transfered on each step of the chain using a _Responsibility Transfer Protocol_.
 This means that the one who is responsible at the moment of a black out is the one which must resume and do it's best to get rid of that responsability moving it further down the chain within the transactional workflow.

 #### Monetary Transactions